Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ### The model seems good and all the following variables are significant.

-### 1.parks_percent_change_from_baseline
+1.parks_percent_change_from_baseline
-### 2.transit_stations_percent_change_from_baseline
+2.transit_stations_percent_change_from_baseline
-### 3.retail_and_recreation_percent_change_from_baseline
+3.retail_and_recreation_percent_change_from_baseline

-#### Now, we can consider model 4's result as our final model for 2022.
+Now, we can consider model 4's result as our final model for 2022.
 We have good evidence that all the remaining variables impact the model, as the p values are small.
 Also, we met all the linear model conditions along the way.

 #### NO2 = -15.30 + 1.33 × (retail_and_recreation_percent_change_from_baseline) + 0.10 × (parks_percent_change_from_baseline) - 1.36 × (transit_stations_percent_change_from_baseline)

 ## Interpratation of MLR Model4:

-#### Retail and Recreation: Each 1% increase from the baseline in retail and recreation activities is associated with an increase of approximately 1.33365 units in NO2 levels while we are controlling for parks_percent_change_from_baseline and retail_and_recreation_percent_change_from_baseline.
+**Retail and Recreation** Each 1% increase from the baseline in retail and recreation activities is associated with an increase of approximately 1.33365 units in NO2 levels while we are controlling for parks_percent_change_from_baseline and retail_and_recreation_percent_change_from_baseline.

-### Parks: Each 1% increase in park visits from the baseline is associated with an increase of approximately 0.09555 units in NO2 levels controlling for retail_and_recreation_percent_change_from_baseline and retail_and_recreation_percent_change_from_baseline.
+**Parks:** Each 1% increase in park visits from the baseline is associated with an increase of approximately 0.09555 units in NO2 levels controlling for retail_and_recreation_percent_change_from_baseline and retail_and_recreation_percent_change_from_baseline.

-### Transit Stations: Each 1% decrease from the baseline in transit station traffic is associated with a decrease of approximately 1.35743 units in NO2 levels,controlling for retail_and_recreation_percent_change_from_baseline and parks_percent_change_from_baseline.
+**Transit Stations:** Each 1% decrease from the baseline in transit station traffic is associated with a decrease of approximately 1.35743 units in NO2 levels,controlling for retail_and_recreation_percent_change_from_baseline and parks_percent_change_from_baseline.

 ## Overall F-test for model4:

-#### • Full Model:NO2=β0 +β1×(parks_percent_change_from_baseline)+β2×(transit_stations_percent_change_from_baseline)+β3×(retail_and_recreation_percent_change_from_baseline)
+• Full Model:NO2=β0 +β1×(parks_percent_change_from_baseline)+β2×(transit_stations_percent_change_from_baseline)+β3×(retail_and_recreation_percent_change_from_baseline)

-#### H0 : No explanatory variables should be included in the model: β1 = β2 = · · · = βK = 0.
+#### H0 : No explanatory variables should be included in the model: β1 = β2 = · · · = βK = 0.***

 #### HA : At least one explanatory variable should be included in the model: Not all βk’s = 0 for

-#### The F-statistic from your model output has a very low p-value (2.092e-08), which provides strong evidence against the null hypothesis.
+The F-statistic from your model output has a very low p-value (2.092e-08), which provides strong evidence against the null hypothesis.
 This confirms that at least one of the β coefficients significantly differs from 0, indicating the necessity of including these explanatory variables in the model to explain the variability in NO2 levels.

-#### Multiple R-squared: 0.787, implying that approximately 78.7% of the variability in NO2 levels is explained by the variations in retail and recreation, parks, and transit stations.
+Multiple R-squared: 0.787, implying that approximately 78.7% of the variability in NO2 levels is explained by the variations in retail and recreation, parks, and transit stations.

-### Adjusted R-squared: 0.7542, which takes into account the number of predictors in the model and provides a more precise measure of the model's explanatory power, adjusting for the degrees of freedom.
+Adjusted R-squared: 0.7542, which takes into account the number of predictors in the model and provides a more precise measure of the model's explanatory power, adjusting for the degrees of freedom.

 <a name="model_2022_5"></a>
 # 6.3.5 2022_K-fold Cross-validation: